Legal Visa Sponsorship Jobs in Oregon

 Which visa types are most common for legal roles in Oregon?

 H-1B visas dominate for staff attorney and associate positions requiring specialized legal knowledge.
 O-1 visas are common for attorneys with exceptional expertise in environmental law, intellectual property, or international trade.
-TN visas serve Canadian and Mexican lawyers, while J-1 programs support judicial clerkships and prosecutor exchanges in Oregon courts.
+TN visas serve Canadian and Mexican lawyers, while J-1 visa programs support judicial clerkships and prosecutor exchanges in Oregon courts.

 Which cities in Oregon have the most legal sponsorship jobs?